martondani1/spotifyCarView/README.md

 - To run the application, use: **npm run dev**
 - To build andriod / ios versions, use: **cordova build android/ios**
 - To emulate the app: **cordova emulate android/ios**
-- It's needed to add a virtual device to run the app
+- It's needed to add a virtual device to run the app (And enable virtualization ofcourse)

 The **vue build** is configured in the _/config/index.js_ file, so the vue app needs to be builded first, before build the mobile versions.
-(The builded app by vue will go into the /www folder)
+(The builded app by vue will go into the /www folder) this can be run with : **npm run build**

 After that, the **cordova builds** are going to go into the **/build** folder

 To build and emulate android it's needed to get the Android SDK / Android studio which will install android sdk, emulator and so on.
 JDK version 8 is also required.

+deployment steps:
+- For developing, use **npm run dev**
+- When finished with something **npm run build**
+- For testing on emulator: **cordova run android**
+- After everything is good: **cordova build android**
+- Tha apk can be installed on the android device